soderling-lab/MicroElectrodeArrayAnalysis/README.md

 MEA data is profound because it captures the symphony of neural activity, demonstrating the brain (brain slice) operating as a network.

 Upregulation of certain proteins can cause varying neurotic illnesses.
 We test whether the knockout of certain genes transcribing these proteins stimulate neuronal activity similar to certain illnesses (ie. epilepsy).
-We specifically test whether these genes of interest (GPR37L1, GPR37L2, LGI2A12, SLITRK5, THSD71, THSD72) have an effect when knocked out.
+We specifically test whether our genes of interest have an effect when knocked out.
 Additionally, we study whether the introduction of certain chemical dosages have an effect on the neural network.
 Given these knockouts and varying dosing of the network, we conclude whether the knockout, chemical perturbation, or a combination of the two have an effect on the system.

 ## Analysis
 ### Two-Way ANOVA
 The effect of two independent variables (IV) on a continuous dependent variable can be studied with Analysis of Variance (ANOVA) tests.
-Here, we analyze the dependent variable (measurement taken by MEA) as an effect of the knockout gene, chemical peturbation independently, and then the effect the two IV on eachother.
+Here, we analyze the dependent variable (measurement taken by MEA) as an effect of the knockout gene, chemical perturbation independently, and then the effect the two IV on eachother.

 #### Repeated Measurements
 Since we analyze ~24-36 replicates at a time (2-3 MEA plates), we must perform a Repeated Measures (RM) 2-way ANOVA test to adjust for variances within the same experiment.
 When there are changes in the mean across $\geq 3$ time points OR the same subjects (knockout genes) have varying means across $\geq 3$ or more conditions [2].